Accelerynt-Security/AS-Revoke-Azure-AD-User-Session-From-Entity/README.md

 ![RevokeUserSession_Key_Vault_1](Images/RevokeUserSession_Key_Vault_1.png)

-Choose a name for the secret, such as "**AS-Revoke-Azure-AD-User-Session--App-Registration-Client-Secret**", and enter the client secret copied in the [previous section](https://github.com/Accelerynt-Security/AS-Revoke-Azure-AD-User-Session-From-Entity#create-an-app-registration).
+Choose a name for the secret, such as "**AS-Revoke-Entra-ID-User-Session--App-Registration-Client-Secret**", and enter the client secret copied in the [previous section](https://github.com/Accelerynt-Security/AS-Revoke-Azure-AD-User-Session-From-Entity#create-an-app-registration).
 All other settings can be left as is.
 Click "**Create**".

 ![RevokeUserSession_Key_Vault_2](Images/RevokeUserSession_Key_Vault_2.png)